bsoelch/Concat/ReadMe.md

 +#
 ```

+more examples can be found in the `expamples` folder

 ## Usage
 Currently Concat used QBE <!--TODO link to QBE --> as its only back-end.
 To use Concant you will need QBE and some Assembler for your target architecture.